deel-ai/xplique/docs/api/attributions/api_attributions.md

 *: Before using a PyTorch model it is highly recommended to read the [dedicated documentation](../pytorch/)

 In addition, these methods inherit from `WhiteBoxExplainer` (itself inheriting from `BlackBoxExplainer`).
-Thus, an additional `__init__` argument is added: `output_layer`.
+Thus, two additional `__init__` arguments are added:

+- `output_layer`.
 It is the layer to target for the output (e.g logits or after softmax).
 If an `int` is provided, it will be interpreted as a layer index, if a `string` is provided it will look for the layer name.
 Default to the last layer.
+- `reducer`.
+For images, most gradient-based provide a value for each channel, however, for consistency, it was decided that for images, explanations will have the shape $(n, h, w, 1)$.
+Therefore, gradient-based methods need to reduce the channel dimension of their image explanations and the `reducer` parameter choose how to do it among {`"mean"`, `"min"`, `"max"`, `"sum"`, `None`}.
+In the case `None` is give, the channel dimension is not reduced.
+The default value is `"mean"` for methods excepts `Saliency` which is `"max"` to comply with the paper and `GradCAM` and `GradCAMPP` which are not concerned.

 !!!tip
     It is recommended to use the layer before Softmax.